These instructions are for use in an action for negligence under the Jones Act, 46 U.S.C.

 A vessel owner has a duty to provide adequate safety equipment for the vessel.
 However, the owner of the vessel is not required to furnish an accident-free ship.
 A vessel owner is not called on to have the best parts and equipment, or the finest of crews, but is required to have what is reasonably proper and suitable for its intended use, and a crew that is reasonably competent and adequate.

-A shipowner has the duty to a seaman employed on the ship to furnish a vessel and appurtenances which are reasonably fit for their use.
+A shipowner has the duty to a seaman employed on the ship to furnish a vessel and appurtenances that are reasonably fit for their use.
 This includes maintaining a ship’s equipment in proper operating condition.
 The failure of a piece of equipment under proper and expected use is sufficient to establish unseaworthiness.
 Lee v.
 Pacific Far E. Line, 566 F.2d 65, 67 (9th Cir.1977).
 But see Mitchell v.
-Trawler Racer, 362 U.S. 539, 550 (1960) (no obligation to furnish accident-free ship).
+Trawler Racer, Inc., 362 U.S. 539, 550 (1960) (noting that vessel owner has no obligation to furnish accident-free ship).

 7.7 UNSEAWORTHINESS—CAUSATION DEFINED

 The definition of causation for the plaintiff's unseaworthiness claim is different from that for the Jones Act negligence claim.

 Unseaworthiness is a cause of injury or damage if it was a substantial factor in bringing about injury or damage.